-IBPS Clerk 2019: The Application Form for IBPS Clerk ix 2019 is now available at ibps.in.
-You can fill the application form and pay the fee till October 09, 2019.
-The IBPS Clerk Preliminary Exam will be held on 7, 8, 14 & 21 December 2019.
-While the IBPS Clerk Main Exam will be held on January 19, 2019.
-Candidates who clear the preliminary exam will be eligible to appear in the main exam.
+IBPS Clerk 2019: The admit card for IBPS Clerk ix 2019 main examination is now available at ibps.in.
+The IBPS Clerk main examination is scheduled to be held on Januray 19, 2020.
+Also, check scorecard of the preliminary examination.
+Candidates who clear the preliminary exam will now be eligible to appear in the main exam.
 After the main exam the qualifying candidates have to appear in a personal interview.
 The candidates must be of age between 20 to 28 and have a graduation degree as well.
 The exam is conducted in both English and Hindi medium.
-To know more about IBPS Clerk ix Syllabus 2019, Application Form, Exam Dates etc, Read the article below.
+To know more about IBPS Clerk ix syllabus 2019, Application Form, Exam Dates etc, Read the article below.

 IBPS Clerk 2019

 There is a total of 17 participating institutes for the conduct of this exam who will use the result of the candidates for recruitment purpose.
 The vacancies are divided into SC, ST, OBC, EWS and General Category.
 Below are important dates related to IBPS Clerk 2019:

 |Start Date of Application Form||17 Sep 2019|

 |End Date of Application Form||09 Oct 2019|

 |Pre-Exam Training||25 to 30 Nov 2019|